The Inns of Court Anti-Harassment Policy

 Formal complaint – Stage 2

-2. The investigation of a complaint will be carried out fairly and as quickly as possible.
+27. The investigation of a complaint will be carried out fairly and as quickly as possible.
+The person who is the subject of the complaint should be:

-5. Depending on the seriousness of the complaint and whether it is well-founded there is a broad range of possible outcomes, including by way of example:
+30. Depending on the seriousness of any behaviour that is found to have occurred and amounted to harassment or inappropriate conduct there is a broad range of possible outcomes, including by way of example:

 • an appropriate person speaking with the subject of the complaint to advise that the behaviour was unwelcome and should not happen again.
 Further monitoring of their behaviour is likely to being recommended in these circumstances;